vicariousdrama/BoostZapper/README.md

 The following files will be created and updated

-* **data/lud16cache.json** - This file contains a mapping of pubkeys to lightning addresses that is populated by pulling kind0 events for a pubkey.
+* **data/lightningIdcache.json** - This file contains a mapping of pubkeys to lightning addresses that is populated by pulling kind0 events for a pubkey.
 Periodically this file may need to be deleted and rebuilt if users change their addresses

 * **data/{eventid}.paid.json** - An output file that tracks the pubkeys that were zapped for the event referenced.
 This tracking prevents paying people twice.
+It also includes the amount paid, fees paid and other payment metadata

 * **data/{eventid}.paidluds.json** - An output file that tracks the lightning addresses that were zapped for the event referenced.
 This tracking prevents paying people twice.